Winston Churchill one of Uganda’s early Tourists – 1907

 Winston Churchill’s – 1907 African Travels to Uganda – By Ship-Train-Boat-Bicycle-Auto-on Foot to and inside of Uganda.
-One could say that he was a Tourist with deep insight that put Uganda, the Pearl of Africa for th many that followed.
+One could say that he was a Tourist with profound insight that put Uganda, the Pearl of Africa on the map for the many that followed.
 He popularized Uganda as the Pearl of Africa without seeing one of its Chief Attractions-the Mountain Gorillas found in Mgahinga Gorilla Park and Bwindi Impenetrable Forest.

 1901 was the year that the long-awaited Uganda Railroad line reached the Port Town of Kisumu along Lake Victoria on the Kenyan side of the Lake.
-Now the route from Mombasa to Kisumu- a route that took months by foot could be done in days.
+Now the route from Mombasa to Kisumu- a journey that took months by foot could be done in days by rail.

 Winston Churchill was a 33-year-old member of Parliament in 1907 who had been appointed Parliamentary Under-Secretary of State for the Colonies.
-Winston Churchill wanted to visit the British Protectorate of Uganda which still unfamiliar Territory at that time resulting Winston Churchill’s – 1907 African Travels to Uganda.
+Winston Churchill wanted to visit the British Protectorate of Uganda, which was still unfamiliar Territory at that time resulting in Winston Churchill’s – 1907 African Travels to Uganda.

-In those days there was no Owen’s Dam on the Nile but Ripon Falls where he left the modern transport of railway and steamboats and he his party trekked on foot for three days with his party to bypass the Nile Rapids afterward they continued by Ugandan Canoes to Lake Kyoga, a 5-day voyage.
-From there he took a bicycle to the town of Masindi in northern Uganda, a trip that took five days.
-The Journey today by Vehicle from Jinja to Masindi and on to Murchison Falls – today that total journey from Jinja to Murchison Falls would be a mere 7 hours but then it took Winston Churchill 13 days to reach the most powerful waterfall in the world.
+From there, he took a bicycle to the town of Masindi in northern Uganda, a trip that took five days.
+The Journey today by Vehicle from Jinja to Masindi and on to Murchison Falls – today that entire journey from Jinja to Murchison Falls would be a mere 7 hours.
+Still, then it took Winston Churchill 13 days to reach the most powerful waterfall in the world.

-Uganda so impressed Winston Churchill during his 1907 Safari that he wrote a book about it published in 1908 which he called “My African Journey” and a journey (safari) but not extravagant in nature, it was Spartan in nature compared to others before and after him.
+Uganda so impressed Winston Churchill during his 1907 Safari that he wrote a book about it published in 1908, which he called “My African Journey” and a journey (safari) but not extravagant, it was Spartan compared to others before and after him.

-The resulting “My African Journey” book was Uganda’s first major media promotion about the wonders of Uganda.
+The resulting “My African Journey” book was Uganda’s first significant media promotion about the wonders of Uganda.
 In it he proclaimed